Florida governor declares widespread state of emergency ahead of Idalia's expected landfall

 Large parts of the western coast of Florida are at risk of storm surges and floods anytime a storm of this magnitude approaches.
 Pasco and Levy counties, located north of Tampa, both ordered mandatory evacuations for some residents deemed to be at risk.
 In Levy County, officials said residents of Cedar Key must be off the island by Tuesday evening because storm surges would make bridges impassable.

-“Once the storm surge comes in, help may not be available to reach you,” the county said in a notice.
+“Once the storm surge comes in, help may not be available to reach you,” the county said in a public advisory.

 The National Hurricane Center in Miami issued a hurricane warning Monday from Longboat Key in the Sarasota area to the Holocene River, up past Tampa Bay.